UNDERSTANDING PNEUMONIA - liveagain

 1. What is pneumonia?

-Pneumonia is an infectious disease caused by bacteria or viruses that cause inflammation of the lung tissue below the bronchioles.
-Often the patient will have symptoms such as fever, cough and phlegm and through a chest X-ray, the doctor will confirm whether the patient has pneumonia or not.
+Pneumonia is an infectious disease caused by bacteria or viruses that inflame the lung tissue below the bronchioles.
+Patients typically exhibit symptoms such as fever, cough, and sputum production.
+A chest X-ray can help doctors confirm whether the patient has pneumonia.

 Viêm phổi do vi khuẩn: Những điều cần biết | Vinmec